- The Journey: An evil world set on overpowering your spirit

-Perhaps I could mix a few together for an exotic drink and call it an alternative lifestyle.
+Perhaps I could mix a few for an exotic drink and call it an alternative lifestyle.
 I elicit a chuckle.
-Nonetheless, these were all religions leaving you still feeling empty even after the fake motivational testimonies and the paying of fees.
+Nonetheless, these were all religions leaving you still feeling empty even after the cleverly cloaked false motivational testimonies and the paying of fees.

 A goldfish bowl of a world.

 The grind of walking this path is constant.
-I am hated by the prisoner who acts unknowingly as the guard to his own cell.
-This guy commits suicide with vitriol and fury, fighting for a kingdom that has been carefully crafted to ensnare him.
+I am hated by the prisoner who acts unknowingly as the guard for his own cell.
+This guy commits suicide with vitriol and fury, fighting for a kingdom carefully crafted to ensnare him.
 He dies an eternal death with the bravado of a superhero while his entourage cheers him on.

-I now understood that the blindfold that has been out over the eyes of the whole world is a serious thing.
+I now understood that the blindfold plastered over the whole world’s eyes was a serious thing.
 I suffered now at the hands of the blind.
-Still, the suffering in store for them was not merely staring eternity head-on but knowing that there is no way back and the opportunity has passed.
-They know that they fought against the glory of Elohim, singular Eloah, (Hebrew: God), the God of Israel whose personal name was revealed to Moses as YHWH.
-When referring to Yahuah, Elohim very often is accompanied by the article ha-, to mean, in combination, “the God,” and sometimes with a further identification Elohim ḥayyim, meaning “the living God.”
-The term "Elohim" means “supreme one” or “mighty one.”..., and the wine of his wrath will be poured out in full.
+Still, the suffering in store for them was not merely staring at eternity head-on but knowing there was no way back and the opportunity had passed.
+They know that they fought against the glory of God, and the wine of his wrath will be poured out in full.

-I understand that the creator only wants white linens—only righteousness, but looking at myself, I can see only filth.
-I was in a daily battle with the adversary of my thoughts.
+The creator only wants white linens—only righteousness, but looking at myself, I can see only filth.
+I was in a daily battle with the adversary in my thoughts.
 The more wisdom I was given, the more foolish I felt.
-How do I pick myself up knowing that I was a fool all my life?
+How do I pick myself up, knowing I was a fool all my life?
 I knew the end of days would not be slowed for me, but I felt overwhelmed and inadequate.

-I hope that there is a plan in place for me; otherwise, I am royally up the creek without a paddle.
+I hope there is a plan for me; otherwise, I am royally up the creek without a paddle.
 I know there is, but it requires me to move and commit.

-I am frustrated to see so much, and I thank Elohim for peeling my eyes open.
-The same fate as the blind leading the blind, ending up in the same ditch awaited me.
-Such a blessing to know the truth and what an ordeal to walk it every minute of the day.
+I am frustrated to see so much, and I thank God for peeling my eyes open.
+The same fate as the blind leading the blind, ending up in the ditch, awaited me.
+Such a blessing to know the truth and what an ordeal the world puts you through when you walk it every minute of the day.

 Painstaking, to say the least!

-The bliss of ignorance has long past, and the brutal reality of this existence has smacked me square in the face.
-Now the requirements of Elohim, his insistence on total trust is taking its toll.
-I know he values me, and he knows what I need, but knowing and living are not the same things.
+The bliss of ignorance has long passed, and the brutal reality of this existence has smacked me square in the face.
+Now the requirements of God and his insistence on total trust are taking their toll.
+I know he values me and knows what I need, but knowing and living are different.

 He demands living knowledge.

 I must change my life in line with what he imparts.
 I wondered if I doubted but still walked if that counted.
 Maybe if I walk long enough, the doubt will fade away.
-Time will tell.
+Only time will tell.

-I can feel the smack of realisation, knowing that this is the real deal.
+I can feel the smack of realisation, knowing this is the real deal.
 When even the crazy think you are insane, then you know that you are in deep.
-In retrospect hearing the rhetoric of faith, trust and obedience and now having to do have proved very difficult.
-My unlawful—sinful thoughts take hold on my life and try to strangle me as I wrestle.
-I cannot give up — not now.
+In retrospect, hearing the rhetoric of faith, trust, and obedience and now having to do it proves very difficult.
+My unlawful—sinful thoughts take hold of my life and try to strangle me as I wrestle.
+I cannot give up, not now!

-I am not good enough for you, and I know too much for this world.
+I am not good enough for you and know too much for this world.